pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 // etc.
 ```

-The core, "out-of-box", operations are:
+The core, "out-of-box" operations are:

 * `listing`
 * `viewRecord`